NilavPatel/np-date-picker/README.md

 4.  minDate : Date
     no date will be shown less than min date.
+    Default calender shows min year upto CurrentYear - 100, but if need to set years less than that, then set minDate validation with less year numbers.

 5.  maxDate : Date
     no date will be show greater than max date.
+    Default calender shows max year upto CurrentYear + 100, but if need to set years more than that, then set maxDate validation with high year numbers.

 6.  disabled : boolean
     true/false - set component disabled.